samuel-walters/docker/README.md

 # Containerisation vs Virtualisation

 * Containerisation - resources shared directly with the host which allows you to run a lot of docker containers, whereas you would only be able to run a few VMs.
-VMs has to quarantine off a set amount of resources: harddrive space, memory, and processing power, emulate hardware, and boot an entire OS.
+VMs have to quarantine off a set amount of resources: harddrive space, memory, and processing power, emulate hardware, and boot an entire OS.
 Then the VM communicates with the host computer through a translator application on the host's OS called a hypervisor.
 But docker communicates natively with the system kernel, bypassing the middleman on linux machines (and on windows).

 Docker also uses less disk space as it uses a layered file system.
 If you have multiple docker images using the same base image, docker will only keep a single copy of the files needed and share it with each container.